[Case Study Off Road México]

 [Hypothesis]

-Before starting the process, I defined a design hypothesis that would help me keep every decision focused on business objectives and the real needs of users.
+Before starting the process, I defined a design hypothesis that would help me keep all decisions focused on business objectives and the real needs of users.

 🎯

-If the website’s visual structure was redesigned and its services clarified, users (agencies, brands, and distributors) would better understand the value proposition and be more likely to initiate contact with the company.
+If the visual structure of the site is redesigned and the services are classified, users (agencies, brands, and distributors) would better understand the value proposition and be more willing to initiate contact with the company.

-This hypothesis guided the entire design process toward tangible validation of trust, clarity, and conversion — ensuring that every visual or structural decision responded to a measurable objective.
+This hypothesis allowed me to guide the entire design process toward tangible validation of trust, clarity, and conversion, ensuring that every visual or structural decision responded to a measurable objective.

 Before designing solutions, I needed to understand the starting point.
-I conducted a heuristic analysis based on Nielsen Norman Group’s usability principles, evaluating how the existing interface influenced users’ perception of value and trust.
+I conducted a heuristic analysis based on Norman Nielsen's usability principles, evaluating how the current interface influenced users' perception of value and trust.

 🔑

-The fixed lateral menu cluttered the interface and lacked a clear hierarchy, generating disorientation.
+The fixed side menu overwhelmed the space and did not offer a clear hierarchy, causing confusion.

-The contact form provided no confirmation or error states.
-Users didn’t know if their message had been successfully sent, creating uncertainty.
+The contact form did not provide confirmation or error messages.
+Users did not know if their message had been sent, which created uncertainty.

-Although photography was a valuable asset, images were compressed and lacked narrative context.
-This weakened the visual impact and perception of professionalism.
+Despite being a valuable resource, the photographs were compressed and looked outdated.
+This reduced their visual impact and perception of professionalism.

-The diagnosis was clear: the website fulfilled its informative purpose but didn’t reflect the clarity, strength, or professionalism that Off Road México conveyed in its in-person experiences.
+The diagnosis was clear: the site tried to comply with its informative function, but it did not reflect the strength and professionalism that Off Road Mexico projected in its face-to-face experiences.

-These findings became the foundation for redefining the information architecture, visual hierarchy, and tone of communication — guiding the redesign toward a more trustworthy and scalable digital experience.
+These findings became the basis for redesigning the information architecture, visual hierarchy, and communicative tone, guiding the redesign toward a more reliable digital experience.

 [Research]